EnricoMBR/FABlin/README.md

 * Fixed G28 inability to probe the center of the work-area when z_max_endstop is triggered
 * Sounds alerts revamp to be more clear, silent mode can be triggered on some commands that usually emit sound.
 *  M735 S1-0 enable /disable silent mode (less beeps all around)
 * If door safety is enabled, opening the door will trigger an instant emergency stop of all movement and routines, reverting the unit to a safe situation.
-Door safety can still be enabled or disabled from the FABUI’s settings>hardware menu.
+Door safety can still be enabled or disabled from the FABUIâ€™s settings>hardware menu.
 * Inactivity timer changed to 10 minutes for longer heating times.
 * Fan management for V1 and V2 heads (SELECTABLE_AUTO_FAN_ON_TEMP_CHANGE behaviour modified: V2 heads won't have mandatory auto-cooling unless wanted, while V1 will have auto-cooling unless configured as disabled.)
 This reduces the heating time with V2 heads while avoiding clogging due to prolonged overheating in V1 heads.
 * Added optional external power supply shutdown procedure (M786).